 After putting in so much hard work (and money) into graduating from nursing school, you’ll be happy to know that working as a professional nurse can be a really fulfilling experience, both emotionally and financially.

-With being done with school and the added benefit of job security, your spending may go a bit overboard in the initial months until you realize you must start saving for rainy days.
+With being done with school and the added benefit of job security, your spending may go a bit overboard in the initial months until you realize you need to start saving for rainy days.

 Now, we know saving for your future needs is less attractive and in many ways more overwhelming than spending on your current wants.